cwoodall/artemis-synth/README.md

 # Artemis Synthesizer

-Version 1.0 for Summer 2012
+Version 2.0a for Summer 2013

 Christopher Woodall
+Eric Hazen
+Sam Damask

 ## Hardware

-All hardware designs are done in KiCAD
+Schematic and PCB files were made using KiCAD.
+Gerber files and PDFs are available.

 ## Firmware